 Learning objectives: By the end of this civility, you will be able to:

-Open the script excerpt.
+You can use either the script excerpt from Stand By Me or this script excerpt from Back to the Future.
 Read the script and visualize what different shots will be used for each part of the script.
 In the actual movie clip for the script, there are over 40 shots!
 Try to identify at least 15 (20 for an outstanding!
 See rubric above).

 Using a printout of the script or a pdf copy, annotate (i.e., make notes on) the script indicating what shots should be used for each part of the script.

-Using one of the Shot List Templates linked on the menu at left, create a shot list for your script.
+Using one of the Shot List Templates linked below, create a shot list for your script.
 This is the document you would follow if you were to actually film this script.